kodola/Recyfood/README.md

 * Feature 4:

 To-do list:
+* Improvement to be done 1: Edition of images to load faster
+* Improvement to be done 2: Working hamburger menu
-* Improvement to be done 1
+* Improvement to be done 3: Developing the application in English

 ## Status
-Project is actually: _in progress_
+Project status is actually: _in progress_

 ## Inspiration
 An inspiration for creating this application is the practical need of preparing simple dishes, using food products that we have already had at home.
 The application is guided by simplicity and recycling.